Mill Levy & Community Support – Fast Facts

-On a national level, rural hospitals are still struggling with many of the same issues we experience here in Taos.
+On a national level, rural hospitals are still struggling with many of the same issues we experience here in Taos and the COVID-19 pandemic has made access to healthcare in rural areas more important than ever.
 The issues we faced in 2016 continue to worsen for rural hospitals around the country.
 We have made many great improvements with the original mill levy funding, but in order to provide the highest quality care in a rural setting, continued support is needed.

 To help the community understand the impact our hospital has on the community, and why we are asking for your support, we will be sharing as much information as we can.
 Thank you for your continued support.

 In Taos County and beyond, hospital dollars and employee earnings, along with taxes generated by the facility and it’s people, create a ripple effect that improves the life we love.

 $90 Million in total hospital expenditures impact